sezanzeb/input-remapper/HELP.md

 # The problems with overwriting keys

-Branches for all that stuff exist to archive it instead of loosing it forever.
+Branches for some of that stuff exist to archive it instead of loosing it forever.
-Look for branches called "fifth", "fourth", etc.

 **Initial target** You write a symbols file based on your specified mapping, and that's pretty much it.
 There were two mappings: The first one is in the